LuisePufahl/blog.camunda.org/content/post/2016/09/camunda-bpm-760-alpha4-released.md

 {{< figure class="teaser" src="cmmn-cockpit-dashboard.png" alt="CMMN Cockpit" caption="" >}}

-Clicking on "Case Definitions" leads us to the _Cases Dashboard_ where we can see a list of deployed Case Definitions and seach for case instances:
+Clicking on "Case Definitions" leads us to the _Cases Dashboard_ where we can see a list of deployed Case Definitions and search for case instances:

 {{< figure class="teaser" src="cmmn-cockpit-case-dashboard.png" alt="CMMN Cockpit" caption="" >}}